testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #strategic`

-:white_check_mark: &nbsp; **Do:**
+:white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices that are used for unit tests.

-Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story,
+Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story, fast, DX

 <br/>